jacotton/Nucmer2Circos/README.md

 # Nucmer.2.circos.pl

-A simple-ish perl script that takes output from nucmer or promer in the mummer package and creates input files that should make reasonable pretty circos 'ribbon' plots of the similarity hits.
+A simple perl script that takes output from nucmer or promer in the mummer package and creates input files that should make reasonable pretty circos 'ribbon' plots of the similarity hits.

 usage is: perl Nucmer.2.circos.pl [options] <deltafile>